mscheltienne/meg-tests/doc/meg-session.rst

 might vary.
 In other words, a given sensor will not monitor the same brain region.

 To account for the variable head position, a device to head transformation is estimated for every recording.
-This transformation is estimated from 5 ciols placed on the participant head.
+This transformation is estimated from 5 coils placed on the participant head.
 The coils position is measured both in the head coordinate frame (as part of the digitization process) and in the device coordinate frame (as part of the HPI measurement).